FHA Loans

 - Borrowers’ back-end ratio (mortgage plus all your monthly debt, i.e., credit card payment, car payment, student loans, etc.) needs to be less than 43 percent of their gross income.
 Again, an exemption can be granted in certain cases.

-- The property must meet certain minimum standards at appraisal.
-If the home you are purchasing does not meet these standards and a seller will not agree to the required repairs, your only option is to pay for the required repairs at closing (to be held in escrow until the repairs are complete).
+Before getting approved for an FHA loan, borrowers must have a property appraisal from a FHA-approved appraiser.
+The property must meet certain minimum standards at appraisal.
+House issues that can affect security, safety, or general soundness of the property may cause an appraiser to block the approval.
+For example, a broken window might fail an FHA inspection.
+If the home you are purchasing does not meet standards and a seller will not agree to the required repairs, your only option is to pay for the required repairs at closing (to be held in escrow until the repairs are complete).